remance/Masendor/data/troop/readme.md

 - Stat Effect and bonus modifier as mentioned above

-- Status effect (only to friendly sub-units according to aoe)
+- Status effect (only to friendly sub-units according to aoe), assign 0 to indicate no status effect

 - Stamina damage (each time sub-unit deal dmg it will also deal damage to stamina)